-The Fellows Seminar brings together graduate student instructors (Junior Fellows) and faculty (Senior Fellows) from multiple disciplines who share a commitment to integrating writing in their courses.
+The Fellows Seminar brings together graduate student instructors (Graduate Fellows) and faculty (Faculty Fellows) from multiple disciplines who share a commitment to integrating writing in their courses.
 The program is supported by the College of Literature, Science & the Arts, the Rackham Graduate School, and the Sweetland Center for Writing.

 All seminar participants share an interest in:

 - and discussing critical issues in the teaching of writing with colleagues.

 - discuss teaching and writing with colleagues across disciplines; and

 - develop plans for integrating writing into courses

 - receive $4,000 in a research account or “project grant” in their unit during the winter term for participating in the Seminar.

 In the fall term, Faculty Fellows are expected to do one of the following: